-So we see that under the old Covenant, under the old Testament, God required every worshiper to observe one day in seven as a day where they were not to do any work, and this day was called the Sabbath day.
-Under the new Covenant, the new Testament - which we are now under, the observance of the Sabbath day has been fulfilled in Christ.
+So we see that under the Old Covenant, the Old Testament, God required every worshiper to observe one day in seven as a day where no work was to be done, and this day was called the Sabbath day.
+Under the New Covenant, the New Testament - which we are now under - the observance of the Sabbath day has been fulfilled in Christ.

 Col. 2:16-17 Therefore do not let anyone judge you by what you eat or drink, or with regard to a religious festival, a New Moon celebration or a Sabbath day.
-These are a shadow of the things that were to come; the reality, however, is found in Christ.
+These are a shadow of things that were to come; the reality, however, is found in Christ.

 Also in Romans 14:5 and Hebrews 4:6-11 we read about the issue of the fulfillment of the Sabbath day under the New Covenant.
 I invite you to read those passages at your convenience.
 However, under the covenant that was established between God and his people at Mount Sinai after the Israelites left Egypt, one day in seven was holy.
 Why?
 Because the One who made time said that this one portion of time was not to be used for self.
 Hands off.
 No work was to be done on the Sabbath day.
-It's the sacred portion.
-So on the Sabbath day the Israelites could worship.
-On the Sabbath day the Israelites could eat, but they were not allowed to work, and they were not allowed to buy or sell.
+It was the sacred portion.
+So on the Sabbath day the Israelites could worship; on the Sabbath day the Israelites could eat, but they weren't allowed to work, and they weren't allowed to buy or sell.

-Tragically, we see again that the defilement of God's sacred portion brings great consequences.
-A man was found gathering wood on the Sabbath day, which was a clear violation of God's law.
+Tragically, we see again that the defilement of God's sacred portion brings great consequence.
+A man was found doing the work of gathering wood on the Sabbath day.
 You can read about it in Numbers 15:32-36.
-He was sentenced to death.
+He was sentenced to death for his act of disobedience.

 So we see from these three examples in Scripture that the sacred portion was something God instituted which was to remind his people that He was the owner of everything.
 They got to handle what was left over after the sacred portion was left unused, but it all belonged to Him.
 And their leaving the sacred portion unused was an acknowledgment of His ownership.
 Not leaving it unused carried significant consequences.
-With that in mind, let us now turn our attention to the sacred portion of our income.
+With that in mind, let's now turn our attention to the sacred portion of our income.
 I'm reading from the prophet Malachi, chapter 3.

 Mal.
+3:6-12

-3:6-12 6"I the LORD do not change.
+6"I the LORD do not change.
 So you, O descendants of Jacob, are not destroyed.
-7Ever since the time of your forefathers you have turned away from my decrees and have not kept them.
+Ever since the time of your forefathers you have turned away from my decrees and have not kept them.
 Return to me, and I will return to you," says the LORD Almighty.